litaish/virtual-bookshelf/README.md

 - Add scanner component

 ### Issues:
 Uploading an image of a book barcode seems to have issues.
-Scanning via camera works.
-(EAN 13)
+Scanning via camera works (EAN 13).
+Probably related to camera quality.